EUCAIM/Glossary/2-Glossary.md

 ### Data discoverability

 The ability or a mechanism to browse and locate available data relevant to a specific user’s purpose (e.g., research project) in a non-targeted search.
 Data is more discoverable if the datasets have a metadata catalogue, and the metadata catalogue is publicly accessible.
 Discoverability is related to findability from the FAIR principles.

 Data Federation Framework (DFF)

 A data federation framework is a data integration approach that allows organizations to access and query data from multiple disparate sources as if they were a single unified database.
 This framework does not require the physical movement of data; instead, it creates a virtual layer that abstracts the underlying complexities of varying data sources, such as proprietary query languages or varying schemas, enabling users to interact with the data more easily.

-Data Federation and Interoperability Framework (DFIF) A data federation and interoperability framework extends the concept of data federation by emphasizing not only the integration of disparate data sources but also the ability to interact and exchange information between them effectively.This includes ensuring that data can be exchanged and understood across various platforms, which involves semantic, technical, legal, and organizational interoperability.
+Data Federation and Interoperability Framework (DFIF)

+A data federation and interoperability framework extends the concept of data federation by emphasizing not only the integration of disparate data sources but also the ability to interact and exchange information between them effectively.This includes ensuring that data can be exchanged and understood across various platforms, which involves semantic, technical, legal, and organizational interoperability.

+### Data FAIRification

+Data FAIRification is the process of ensuring that datasets comply with FAIR principles (Findable, Accessible, Interoperable, and Reusable) before being published in the EUCAIM Public Catalogue.
+Compliance is assessed based on Tier classifications, requiring persistent identifiers for data and metadata.
+The FAIR EVA tool, with a EUCAIM-specific plugin, verifies adherence to RDA indicators and mandatory metadata attributes.
+FAIR Data Points including the central EUCAIM Catalogue FDP, serve as compliance checkpoints, allowing Data Holders (DHs) to validate datasets before registration.

 ### Data governance